Are you interested in DAMA-DMBOK and DCAM mapping?

 However, the challenge remains.
-DAMA-DMBOK2 provides the list of deliverables of each Knowledge Area.
+DAMA-DMBOK2 provides the list of deliverables for each Knowledge Area.
 The same goes for TOGAF® 9.2.
 With DCAM® 2.2, it is more complicated.
-The EDM Council has provided access to the content of DCAM® 2.2, but the lowest level of details is a sub-capability.
-Artifacts of each sub-capability are accessible only for the members of the EDM Council.
+The EDM Council has provided access to the content of DCAM® 2.2, but the lowest level of detail is a sub-capability.
+Artifacts of each sub-capability are accessible only to the members of the EDM Council.
 I have checked the example of the sub-capability and related artifacts provided at the EDM Council site.
 I have decided that the level of abstractions of DCAM® 2.2 sub-capabilities is comparable to the level of DAMA-DMBOK2 and TOGAF® 9.2 deliverables.

 So, I have put a couple of assumptions into DAMA-DMBOK and DCAM mapping:

 - I compare deliverables of TOGAF® 9.2, deliverables of DAMA-DMBOK2 Knowledge Areas, and adjusted DCAM® 2.2 sub-capabilities.

 The example of the adjustment looks like that: Component “Data Governance,” a capability “ Policy and Standards are Written and Approved,” sub-capability “Policy and Standards have been reviewed[…].”
 I identify the deliverable as a “Data Governance Policy” or “Data Governance Standard.”
 Such an approach can have some deviations from the original DCAM® 2.2 model, but it is enough to understand the differences and similarities between the models.
 I want to stress again that I use only DCAM® 2.2 publicly opened resources for the analysis.